MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/sentry-tutorial.md

 * Click on **Test this application** in Azure portal and you should be automatically signed in to the Sentry for which you set up the SSO

 You can also use Microsoft Access Panel to test the application in any mode.
-When you click the Sentry tile in the Access Panel, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Sentry for which you set up the SSO.
-For more information about the Access Panel, see [Introduction to the Access Panel](../user-help/my-apps-portal-end-user-access.md).
+When you click the Sentry tile in the Access Panel, if configured in SP mode, you are redirected to the application sign-on page for initiating the login flow.
+If configured in IDP mode, you should be automatically signed in to the Sentry for which you set up the SSO.
+For more information about Access Panel, see [Introduction to the Access Panel](../user-help/my-apps-portal-end-user-access.md).

 ## Next steps